deniis786/Milestone-Project/README.md

 * Using codes from [Bootsrap](https://getbootstrap.com/) for navbar, layouts and compatibility of website on different devices

-* Codes from *LOVE RUNNING* project, author [Code Institute](https://codeinstitute.net/) for styling and construction of gallery.html, form.html and index.html
+* Codes from *LOVE RUNNING* project, author [Code Institute](https://codeinstitute.net/) for styling and construction of gallery.html, form.html, style.css and index.html

 * Using images for the website from [unsplash](https://unsplash.com/s/photos/wine)